Last updated on April 3rd, 2026 at 04:41 pm

 A GMB audit tool helps you catch all of that before Google does.

-In a separate Whitespark local ranking study, proper GBP optimization was ranked as one of the top 3 factors that determine your local rankings.
-But you can’t optimize what you don’t measure.
+In addition to that report, a separate Whitesparklocal ranking study shows that proper GBP optimization was ranked as one of the top 3 factors that determine your local rankings.
+But you can’t optimize what you don’t measure

 What Is a GMB Audit Tool?